Projecting the ROI of GoToAssist

 About the Data

-The estimated financial impact from this analysis is the output of collaborative sessions informed by the collective experience andinsight of Citrix and Technology Finance Partners.
+The estimated financial impact from this analysis is the output of collaborative sessions informed by the collective experience andinsight of GoToAssist and Technology Finance Partners.
 All data is to be interpreted as that of a single, fictional software company deploying GoToAssist.

 Your data may differ substantially from the data presented herein.
-Please contact Citrix to produce a customized analysis based on your own business metrics to estimate the potential financial impact of the GoToAssist in your environment.
+Please contact GoToAssist to produce a customized analysis based on your own business metrics to estimate the potential financial impact of the GoToAssist in your environment.